larsbopark/fuzzing-lecture/exercise/1/README.md

 ```bash
 ./exercise1
 ```
-The program is very simple and an observant student will deduce, that the program takes a string and the prints it to the terminal.
+The application is very simple and an observant student will deduce, that the application takes a string and the prints it to the terminal.

 ## Blackbox Fuzzing with AFL++
 AFL++ supports a wide range of features, one of these features is a simple blackbox fuzz test.
 First, we want to run AFL++ and we can do so by simple typing following command in container terminal: